 These tips and advice from careers professionals will help you make the most of your Festival experience

 Networking is about building and maintaining relationships.
 Simply asking for information or a recommendation is networking.
-All talking to people is networking i.e. relationship building.
+Any conversation with someone is networking and relationship building.
 The following will guide you in making this a positive experience.

 Networking for career success